Privacy Policy

 5. INTERNATIONAL DATA TRANSFERS

-5.1 Soundvia is operated from Poland (EU), Warsaw.
-Your data is primarily stored within the European Union on our OVHcloud VPS infrastructure, physically located in Warsaw, Poland.
-The operator of Soundvia is also based in the Warsaw area.
+5.1 Soundvia LLC is organized under the laws of Wyoming, USA, and operates the Platform primarily from infrastructure located within the European Union.
+Your data is primarily stored within the EU on our OVHcloud VPS infrastructure, physically located in Warsaw, Poland.

 6. DATA RETENTION